TABISHCODING/Daily-LeetCode-Practice-Notes/1)Python_Fundamentals/interview questions.md

 I also completed a Python backend internship at Labmentix, where I worked on API development, SQL tasks, debugging backend issues, and understanding real development workflows, which strengthened my practical problem-solving abilities.

-Since my strongest foundation is in Python and databases, I chose the Python + Database + PySpark domain because it aligns naturally with my skills.
-I am currently building my PySpark fundamentals—especially DataFrames, basic transformations, joins, and simple ETL concepts—so I can contribute effectively to data-driven and scalable backend systems as well.
+Since my strongest foundation is in Python and databases, I chose the Python + Database + PySpark domain because it aligns naturally with my existing skills.
+I am currently building my PySpark fundamentals — especially working with DataFrames, transformations, joins, and simple ETL concepts — so I can contribute effectively to data-driven and scalable backend systems as well.

 I am passionate about backend development, data-oriented problem-solving, and continuously improving my technical abilities.
 Thank you for the opportunity—I look forward to contributing and growing with your organization.